 Selected Alternative I (from 2012 EA/FONSI) Refined Alternative I (Concept I-W) Additional Notes Table 1 (cont.)
 Two, one-way bridges on Ezzard Charles Drive over I-75.
 One, two-way bridge on Ezzard Charles Drive over I-75 with an additional 50 feet of green space on each side to support potential future civic space or retail development by the City of Cincinnati.
-Refinement made in response to City of Cincinnati requests to improve safety by reducing wrong-way crashes and to provide additional areas for potential future civic space or retail development.
 Entrance ramp to NB I-75 provided at Freeman Avenue in the West End neighborhood (Ohio).
 Entrance ramp to NB I-75 moved from Freeman Avenue to Ezzard Charles Drive (about 1,000 feet north) with a new auxiliary lane on NB I-75 between Ezzard Charles Drive and the Western Hills Viaduct (to provide adequate capacity).
-Refinement made in coordination with the City of Cincinnati and improve access to NB I-75 from the West End neighborhood.
+2 Refinement made in coordination with the City of Cincinnati and improve access to NB I-75 from the West End neighborhood.
 Reduced costs and simplified maintenance of traffic and construction of the bridge carrying Freeman Avenue over I-75.
 Five lanes on the NB frontage road and four lanes on the SB frontage road between West 12 th Street/MLK Jr. Boulevard and Pike Street (Kentucky).
 Three lanes on the NB and SB frontage roads between West 12 th Street/MLK Jr. Boulevard and Pike Street (Kentucky).
 Refinement made to reduce project footprint while maintaining acceptable traffic operations.
-NB frontage road terminated at West 9 th Street (Kentucky).
+1 NB frontage road terminated at West 9 th Street (Kentucky).
 NB frontage road extended north to next major intersection (5 th Street) (Kentucky).
 Refinements improve north-south access and connectivity, were made in coordination with the City of Covington, and were vetted through neighborhood outreach.
 New companion bridge type: simply supported arch bridge with inclined arch ribs or a two-tower cable-stayed bridge with vertical legs/towers.
 Minor refinement to companion bridge type: arch bridge or a cable-stayed bridge.
 Incorporated more flexibility in the bridge types to allow the progressive design-build team to pursue innovative and cost-effective designs.
 Refinement made in consultation with the project Aesthetics Committee.